zawebtm/ITgirl/README.md

 I started taking photography and made guide.
 Now I would like to make it's version on the Internet , it would be great if people could explore this subtitle , and can find a new subtitle , can add a photo to the data address / GPS .
 I want to make people more interested in their town , it would be great if they also  feel like an adventure hunters ; )

-I hope that it will be only the first but not the last reminder of my Bytom.
-I have some ideas for the guide .
+I hope, it is first but not the last reminder of my Bytom.
+I have some ideas for another guides .